 Currently, we are working to design a finding aid for use in locating the older, pre-1945 Carl Zeiss files.

-Research Files Online
+Research Files Online (available in German only)

 In our Virtual Museum, you can find every instrument manufactured by Carl Zeiss up to 1945.
 The devices have the original texts from the old brochures.